The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The Western Union Company (WU) is $13.56, which is $3.12 above the current market price.
-The public float for WU is 370.55M, and currently, short sellers hold a 10.14% ratio of that floaft.
-The average trading volume of WU on March 16, 2023 was 7.70M shares.
+The average price point forecasted by analysts for The Western Union Company (WU) is $13.56, which is $2.72 above the current market price.
+The public float for WU is 370.55M, and currently, short sellers hold a 10.14% ratio of that float.
+The average trading volume of WU on March 23, 2023 was 8.57M shares.

 WU’s Market Performance

-The stock of The Western Union Company (WU) has seen a -6.61% decrease in the past week, with a -24.82% drop in the past month, and a -25.04% fall in the past quarter.
-The volatility ratio for the week is 5.42%, and the volatility levels for the past 30 days are at 3.11% for WU.
-The simple moving average for the last 20 days is -15.31% for WU stock, with a simple moving average of -27.83% for the last 200 days.
+The stock of The Western Union Company (WU) has seen a 0.37% increase in the past week, with a -19.75% drop in the past month, and a -19.87% fall in the past quarter.
+The volatility ratio for the week is 3.90%, and the volatility levels for the past 30 days are at 3.44% for WU.
+The simple moving average for the last 20 days is -9.30% for WU stock, with a simple moving average of -25.69% for the last 200 days.

 Analysts’ Opinion of WU